Mining in Society

 a.

 Explore the anticipated benefits of interplanetary mining.
-Learn how
+Learn

-other planets, or near-Earth asteroids.
-Find out how exploration and
+mining the moon, other planets, or near-Earth asteroids.
+Find

-mineral processing in space differ from exploration on Earth.
-Share
+out how exploration and mineral processing in space differ from

-what you have learned with your counselor, and discuss the difficulties
+exploration on Earth.
+Share what you have learned with your

-encountered in exploring, collecting, and analyzing surface or
+exploring, collecting, and analyzing surface or near-surface

-near-surface samples in space.
+samples in space.

 b.

-Identify three minerals found dissolved in seawater or found on the
+Identify three minerals found dissolved in seawater or found on

-mining is over, and any special concerns when mining minerals from the
+reclamation necessary after mining is over, and any special

-ocean.
-Find out what sustainability problems arise from mining the
+sustainability problems arise from mining the oceans.
+Discuss

-oceans.
-Discuss what you learned with your counselor.
+what you learned with your counselor.

 c.

-Learn what metals and minerals are recycled after their original use
+Learn what metals and minerals are recycled after their original

-natural resources and how this idea is related to mining.
-Discuss what
+sustainability of natural resources and how this idea is related

-you learn with your counselor.
+to mining.
+Discuss what you learn with your counselor.

 d.